James I of Scotland: Problems in the Highlands

-The armies met on 21 June in Lochaber and Alexander, suffering the defection of Clan Chattan (the MacKintoshes) and Clan Cameron, was heavily defeated.
-Alexander escaped probably to Islay but James continued his assault on the Lordship by taking the strongholds of Dingwall and Urquhart castles in July.
+The armies met on 21 June in Lochaber, and Alexander, suffering the defection of Clan Chattan (the MacKintoshes) and Clan Cameron, was heavily defeated.
+Alexander escaped, probably to Islay, but James continued his assault on the Lordship by taking the strongholds of Dingwall and Urquhart castles in July.
 The king pushed home his advantage when an army reinforced with artillery was dispatched to the Isles.
-Alexander probably realised that his position was hopeless and tried to negotiate terms of surrender but James demanded and received his total submission.
-From August 1429 the king delegated royal authority to Alexander Stewart, Earl of Mar to keep the peace in the north and west.

-The Islesmen rose again in September 1431 and inflicted two important defeats on the king's men — Mar's army was beaten at Inverlochy and Angus Moray's in a fierce battle near Tongue in Caithness.
+Alexander probably realised that his position was hopeless and tried to negotiate terms of surrender, but James demanded and received his total submission.
+From August 1429, the king delegated royal authority to Alexander Stewart, Earl of Mar, to restore peace in the north and west.
+The Islesmen rose again in September 1431 and inflicted two important defeats on the king's men—Mar's army was beaten at Inverlochy and Angus Moray's in a fierce battle near Tongue in Caithness.
 This was a serious setback for James and his credibility was adversely affected.

-In 1431, before the September uprising, the king had arrested two of his nephews, John Kennedy of Carrick and Archibald, Earl of Douglas, possibly because of a conflict between John and his uncle, Thomas Kennedy in which Douglas may have become involved.
-Douglas's arrest had raised tensions in the country and James acted to reduce the unrest by freeing the earl on 29 September — it was quite likely that the king made the earl's release conditional on support at the forthcoming parliament at Perth at which James intended to push for further funding for the campaign against the Lordship.
-Parliament was in no mood to allow James unconditional backing — he was allowed a tax to fund his Highland campaign but parliament retained full control over the levy.
+In 1431, before the September uprising, the king had arrested two of his nephews, John Kennedy of Carrick and Archibald, Earl of Douglas possibly as a result of a conflict between John and his uncle, Thomas Kennedy, in which Douglas may have become involved.

+Douglas's arrest had raised tensions in the country and James acted to reduce the unrest by freeing the earl on 29 September—it was quite likely that the king made the earl's release conditional on support at the forthcoming parliament at Perth at which James intended to push for further funding for the campaign against the Lordship.
+Parliament was in no mood to allow James unconditional backing—he was allowed a tax to fund his Highland campaign but parliament retained full control over the levy.
 The rules parliament attached to the taxation indicated a robust stand against further conflict in the north and probably led to the turnaround that took place on 22 October when the king 'forgave the offence of each earl, namely Douglas and Ross [i.e. Alexander]'.
-For Douglas, this was a formal acknowledgement of his having been freed three weeks earlier, but for Alexander, this was a total reversal of crown policy towards the Lordship.
+For Douglas, this was a formal acknowledgement of his release three weeks earlier, but for Alexander, it was a complete reversal of crown policy towards the Lordship.
 Four summer campaigns against the Lordship were now officially at an end with James's wishes having effectively been blocked by parliament.